-It's recently been announced that Sophia Loren will return to the big screen in a film directed by her son Edoardo.
-Production began in the southern Italian region of Puglia earlier this year and the film is slated for a 2019 release.
+Sophia Loren will return to the big screen in a film directed by her son, Edoardo Ponti.
+Netflix has bought rights to the film, "The Life Ahead."
+The film is slated for a 2020 release.

 What is the message that you would like to communicate through this film?

 The message is one of hope and courage and that as long as you have one heart beat left in your heart, it's not too late to follow your dreams or rediscover an old love.
 As long as you have one heart beat left, it's never too late.

 You wrote and directed your 2002 film, "Between Strangers."
 Do you enjoy writing, or is your true passion, directing?

 Filmmaking is a multi-diverse experience.
 Writing and directing are very different; they come from two different parts of the heart.
 Writing is similar to shadow boxing.. you have to confront yourself, I am more comfortable being a co-writer.
 I prefer the collaboration of writing.
 As a director, you have to be able to ride all these different disciplines.
 The common thread is communication.

 Let's talk about your family.
 What was it like growing up with two icons as parents?
 Did you feel like a regular kid, or did you feel that there was really something extraordinary about your household and your childhood?

 It was extraordinary how ordinary my childhood was.
 That's from the intellegence of my parents.
 We were not a true Hollywood family.
 We had a group of friends that had nothing to do with film.
 We were raised to stay grounded and to never take anything for granted.